rbauer420/DataEntryPortal/README.md

   If the user does not enter the correct username or password, the program will print, "Incorrect login information.
 You have three more chances to enter the correct password."

   The user will then have three chances to enter the correct username and password.
-If the conditions are not met, the program will print, ""Incorrect username and/or password.
+If the conditions are not met, the program will print, "Incorrect username and/or password.
 Access NOT granted", and the program will end.

-[Program Menu]
+[<h3>Program Menu</h3>

   After the password verification loop, users will be welcomed to the Data Entry Portal (addressed by the name entered) and the program will enter an indefinite loop named, "tableOfContents," which will repeat until the user exists the program.